[UPDATE: Documentary now available online here.]

-Lawyers should tune into The Sunday Edition on CBC Radio this weekend to listen to a documentary that Talin Vartanian, a producer for the program, stated will “reveal what happened to one of the greatest legal minds of the country.”
+Lawyers should tune into The Sunday Edition on CBC Radio this weekend to listen to a documentary that Talin Vartanian , a produce of the Sunday Edition, stated will “reveal what happened to one of the greatest legal minds of the country.”

 The documentary is called “One Judge Down” and is about former Supreme Court of Canada Justice Gerald Le Dain.
 Justice Le Dain is best known in the public for the 1973 Le Dain Commission of Inquiry into the Non-Medical Use of Drugs, which was far ahead of its time in recommending the decriminalization of marijuana.
 But, it is what the public doesn’t know about Justice Le Dain's legal career that is far more interesting and unfortunately distressing.